CARDINALS 8, METS 7 (15)

 • The game was played at night at site AZ15 in Peoria, Arizona, on the living room table while I listened to Strength in Numbers by 38 Special.

-• This was the first SP78 game ever played at site AZ15, my new apartment in Peoria, Arizona, and the first game played since December 31, 2014.
-AZ15 is located in the same apartment complex as AZ8, where a record-setting 218 games had been played between 2003 and 2014.
+• This was the first game ever played at site AZ15, located in the same apartment complex as site AZ8, where a record-setting 218 games had been played between 2003 and 2014.

 • During the game I snacked on Cheez-Its, from their customary green bowl.

 • March 1st was the first day in my new Peoria apartment after I’d officially departed site AZ14 in Gilbert; I’d turned in my keys to that apartment the previous day, and today, after driving my rental car to the cine-Capri in Scottsdale to see the movie Kingsman: The Secret Service, and having lunch at a Native New Yorker in Peoria, I played this game at the new location.